 Hey, I’m AJ (or Anne Johnston if we need to be all official), from Forfar, Scotland and I had an accident in the snow which left me with a brain injury, Post-concussion syndrome.

-Read on to find out what happened, how it affects me every day, what treatments are helping me and how I’m on a mission to raise awareness to help other warriors all over the world.
+Read on to find out what happened, how it affects me every day, what treatments are helping me and how I’m on a mission to raise awareness to help other brain injury warriors all over the world.

 From a fun day in the snow to a brain injury

-Unfortunately my sled twisted and I fell backwards, landing on my head.
+Unfortunately my snow sled twisted and I fell backwards, landing on my head.
 I got up and walked up the hill, said I was fine and then about 10 minutes later got so disorientated I didn’t know who I was, where I was, what day it was or what I was doing there.
 My sister filled me in on the blanks and said I went from acting normally to like I was living with Alzheimer’s disease.

 I wasn’t knocked unconscious but don’t remember the accident or have much memory at all between that and the hospital.
 I was kept in hospital for 2 nights and told I had a bad concussion, whiplash and a torn eardrum.
 I was told (I think on the Sunday) that with my concussion I might wake up the next day feeling better but to make sure I rested for 48 hours.
 Ok, I’ll take a few days out of my business and then I’ll be good to go.
 Or so I thought.